jeffIshmael/chamapay-minipay/README.md

   Funds are contributed and distributed to chama members in turns, managed by smart contracts.

 - **Hybrid Payment Options:**
-  Supports payments with cKES stablecoin and integration with mobile money systems like M-Pesa (future plans).
+  Supports payments with cUSD stablecoin and integration with mobile money systems like M-Pesa (future plans).

 - **Smart Contract-based Transparency:**
   All transactions and fund rotations are handled transparently on the blockchain.